LS-category and topological complexity of real torus manifolds and Dold manifolds of real torus type: Introduction

-A well-studied manifolds are generalized Bott manifolds.
+Several properties of generalized Bott manifolds have been studied.
 However, little is known about their real counterpart.
 Briefly, A \emph{generalized real Bott tower} of height $m$ is a sequence

 of manifolds $B_j= \mathbb{P}(\underline{\mathbb{R}} \oplus E_j^{(1)} \oplus \cdots \oplus E_j^{(n_j)} )$, where $\underline{\mathbb{R}}$ is the trivial line bundle over $B_{j-1}$, $E_j^{(i)}$ is a real line bundle over $B_{j-1}$ for $i=1,\dots, n_j$, and $j= 1,\dots, m$.
 Here $\mathbb{P}(\cdot)$ denotes the projectivization.
 The space $B_j$ is called a $j$-th stage generalized real Bott manifold.
-Note that the fibre of the map $\pi_j$ is $\R P^{n_j}$ for $j=1, \ldots, m$.
+Note that the fiber of the map $\pi_j$ is $\R P^{n_j}$ for $j=1, \ldots, m$.
 In particular, $B_1 = \R P^{n_1}$.
-Also, when $n_j= 1$ for every $j \in \{1, \ldots, m\}$, then $B_j$ is called an $m$th-stage real Bott manifold.
+Also, when $n_j= 1$ for every $j \in \{1, \ldots, m\}$, then $B_j$ is called an $j$th-stage real Bott manifold.
 Interestingly, generalized real Bott manifolds are small covers.
 We note that the small covers are central objects in Toric Topology introduced by Davis and Januszkiewicz \cite{DJ}.
 They are smooth manifolds with effective locally standard real torus actions and have rich combinatorial properties.
 The concept of small covers has been extended in \cite{LM2} where the author called them $2$-torus manifolds.
 If the real torus action on a $2$-torus manifold is locally standard and the orbit space is a nice manifold with corners, we may call the $2$-torus manifold a `real torus manifold'.
-Following \cite{LM2}, one can get a combinatorial pair $(P, \lambda)$ from a real torus manifold where $P$ is the orbit space which is a nice manifold with corners and $\lambda$ is called a $\Z_2$-characteristic function on $P$.
+Following \cite{LM2}, one can get a combinatorial pair $(P, \lambda)$ from a real torus manifold where $P$ is the orbit space which is a nice manifold with corners, and $\lambda$ is called a $\Z_2$-characteristic function on $P$.
+We refer to \cite{DJ, LM2, KZ16} for several topological information on small covers and real torus manifolds.
+We note that the article \cite{brahma2023various} calculated the LS-category of a small cover and studied the topological complexity of a specific subclass of generalized real Bott manifolds.

+Farber, Tabachnikov and Yuzvinsky \cite{FTY} showed a remarkable relation between the topological complexity of a real projective space and its immersion dimension.
+The topological complexity of any generalized real Bott manifolds, which are smooth projective real toric manifolds, is unknown until now.
+We note that a real torus manifold is a finite quotient of a real moment angle manifold that has several similar topological properties with the same dimensional sphere.
+Therefore, we think that the following question is interesting and challenging. \begin{question} Is the topological complexity of a real torus manifold $M$ equal to its immersion dimension? \end{question}